Frustration in English law: Supervening illegality

 Where a law subsequent to contracting is passed, which renders the fundamental principle of contracting illegal, the contract will be found to be frustrated.
 There are several situations in which this may occur.
 Events such as war may render certain trading or actions illegal, as was the case in Denny, Mott & Dickinson v James Fraser and Ertel Bieber and Co v Rio Tinto Co Ltd [1918] AC 260.
 If the law changes prohibit performance after the contract was made, the contract may be frustrated.
 Changes in the law may render building work illegal, or the use of certain materials illegal.
-A contract for the construction of a reservoir was held to be frustrated following wartime building regulations.
+In the First World War-era case Metropolitan Water Board v Dick, Kerr & Co Ltd, a contract for the construction of a reservoir was held to be frustrated following wartime building regulations.

 Such principles apply equally where contractual obligations become illegal in foreign countries, if this is where they are to occur.

 Incapacity or death

-A contract may become frustrated where a person or group under contract become unavailable (either through death, illness or unavailability).
+A contract may become frustrated where a person or group under contract become unavailable (such as through death or illness).
 This generally occurs only for the performance of personal services, and not for generic commercial services such as building work, which could be performed by numerous individuals.
 Robinson v Davison involved a piano player who became ill prior to a concert he was contracted to play in; the contract was held to be frustrated.
 A similar result can be seen in Condor v The Baron Knights.

 There has been more difficulty for the courts in deciding when contracts for employment may be frustrated.
 Notcutt v Universal Equipment Co shows that the inability of an employee to perform contractual duties – due to, in this case, a heart attack – frustrates his contract of employment.
 Such a principle terminates a contract for employment immediately; the employee is not entitled to the same protection under employment protection legislation, as demonstrated in Notcutt, where Mr Notcutt was not allowed to pursue sick pay under the Employment Protection (Consolidation) Act 1978.